App Comparison

 Our Verdict

-For most people planning most casual events, LOMAevents is the best choice in 2026.
-Not because it wins every isolated category in a vacuum, but because it keeps the invite, RSVP flow, budget, tasks, and follow-through attached to one planning spine from "I should throw this" to "that was worth doing again."
+For hosts who need replies to become action, LOMAevents is the best choice in 2026.
+Not because it wins every isolated category in a vacuum, but because it keeps the invite, RSVP flow, guest proof, and handoff attached to one path from "I need a headcount" to "this is ready to send."

 If you just need an invite link, use Partiful.
 If you need a formal designer invitation and little else, use Paperless Post.
 If you need a seating chart, use AllSeated.